tytydraco/yessleep/out/I_survived_the_worlds_first_successful_head_transplant_but_it_took_a_turn_for_the_worst.md

-I don’t how much time I have left to type this up before I lose myself for good, but if you are reading this, I probably already have by now.
+I don’t know how much time I have left to type this up before I lose myself for good, but if you are reading this, I probably already have by now.

 Listen.
 If you live in Terre Haute, Indiana, and see a man with a scar around his neck, then **run for your life.** If you see him and are carrying a gun, shoot him in the head repeatedly until you are absolutely, 100% sure he is dead.